LeafCCC/Anti-ransomware-for-Linux/README.md

 ## 2. Environment construction

-This project is carried out under the Linux environment.
+This project is carried out under the Linux environment Ubuntu 18.04.
 The specific programming language is python3.7.
 Ubuntu 18.04 in Linux has its own Python 3.6.
 If you need to upgrade to 3.7, the process is as follows:

 <p align="center" >